-An unnamed Macedonian column built by the legendary conqueror Alexander the Great was visited many times by Soviet Special Forces during their own war of occupation.
+An unnamed Macedonian, in 329 BC Afghanistan, column built by the legendary conqueror Alexander the Great was visited many times by Soviet Special Forces during their own war of occupation.
 Five miles from the monument, one unit discovered the ancient remains of what is believed to be Hellenic Army barracks.
 Among other artifacts, there was a small bronze vase.

 Its inlaid pictures show:

 (3) the victim rising up again; and back to